alejandrochang/StudyGuideNotes/algorithms.md

 ## RECURSION

+### Recursion Tips (when implementing)

+1. Figure out the bare minimum pieces of information to represent your problem.
+2. Give reasonable defaults to the bare minimum pieces of info.
+3. Check the base case.
+Is there any work left to do?
+If not, return.
+4. Do some work.
+Call your function again, making sure the arguments have changed in some fashion.

 ### What is a base case in recursion?
 Why do we need one?
 Do we always need one?
 A base case is a solution to a given problem to build off.
 If no base case is given, a stack overflow happens.